q3769/conseq4j/README.md

     /**
      * @param command     the Runnable task to run sequentially with others under the same sequence key
      * @param sequenceKey the key under which all tasks are executed sequentially
-     * @return future holding run status of the command */
+     * @return future holding run status of the executing command */
     Future<Void> execute(Runnable command, Object sequenceKey);